Wojciech-Podlesny/Wojciech-Podlesny/README.md

 Frontend Developer
 ------------------

 I'm a passionate Frontend Developer dedicated to crafting dynamic user experiences.
-Let's build something amazing together.

 * 🌍  I'm based in Rzeszów, Poland
-* 🧠  I'm learning I’m currently mastering React with TypeScript on as my daily job with all related advanced topics
+* 🧠  I'm learning I'm focusing on React and NextJS
 * 🤝  I'm open to collaborating on I'm open to collaborating on exciting projects as a frontend developer.

 ### Skills